Managing Mental Health Problems Within Fleets

 What are the most common mental health issues faced by drivers?

 The mental health issues most commonly reported by drivers are stress, depression, and anxiety.
+Around 23% of workers in the transport industry have a mental health condition.

 Stress is our body’s natural alarm system that kick-starts the instinctual ‘fight or flight’ response.
 Challenges such as meeting deadlines, getting stuck in traffic or knowing that a job is going to take much longer than anticipated, can all be trigger points for stress.

 What’s more, multiple bouts of stress over long periods can lead to other mental health problems such as depression and anxiety or even physical problems such as heart attacks.
-Reports suggest that one in five truck drivers have experienced mental health issues.

 Depression is one of the most common mental health problems.
 It is different to feeling sad or suffering from grief.
 Those struggling with depression are often unaware as to why they feel so low.
 These thoughts themselves can vary from feeling low through to having life-threatening thoughts.
 Depression in turn can lead to chronic pain and interfere with the ability to recover from illness or injury.